Arinsal is a charming village located in the Pal-Arinsal ski area, it is probably one of the most welcoming ski villages you will ever visit.

 With just shy 63km of pistes, Pal Arinsal has a good range of terrain mainly suited to beginner and intermediate skiers.

-Arinsal is a beginner's delight, with an outstanding ski school and compact, beginner friendly slopes, there are few places that can match Arinsal's credentials as the perfect place to start your skiing or snowboarding journey.
+Arinsal is perfect for a beginners ski holiday , with an outstanding ski school and compact, beginner friendly slopes, there are few places that can match Arinsal's credentials as the perfect place to start your skiing or snowboarding journey.

 Arinsal ski and snowboard school is held in very high regard and is one of the first ski schools in Europe to be BASI approved.
 There are a high proportion of native British instructors, who return year after year to teach on the slopes of Arinsal, the quality of instruction along with the welcoming nature of the instructors and locals is re-assuring for first timers.